What Is Cholera?

 If you develop symptoms of cholera, especially after visiting an area where the disease is common, call your doctor or get medical help right away.
 Severe dehydration can happen very quickly, so it's essential to start replacing lost fluids right away.

 If you have a severe case of diarrhea or vomiting, call a doctor immediately, even if you're pretty sure it's not cholera.
 Dehydration is a serious medical condition regardless of the cause, and it needs to be treated quickly before it can do damage to internal organs.

-To confirm a diagnosis of cholera, doctors may take a or vomit sample or rectal swab (a swab of the inside of the butt) to examine for signs of the bacteria.
+To confirm a diagnosis of cholera, doctors may take a or vomit sample to examine for signs of the bacteria.